Billing on Scholastica

 Details, updating the journal email address, and clicking Update Journal at the bottom of the page to save your changes.

 For Peer Review subscribers

 There are two options for journals to pay for manuscript submissions:

 When selected, the journal pays only the $250 annual fee to use Scholastica Peer Review.
 Authors will be presented with a payment form upon submission and will be charged $10 for a Standard Peer Reviewed Journal or $6.50 for a Law Review.
 (For authors submitting to law reviews, it is common to have their submission fees paid by their institution.
 Learn more about institutional accounts.)

-Within this option, Standard Peer Reviewed Journals can raise the submission fee and keep a portion of the additional fee for themselves.
-See: Can I charge authors an additional submission fee? for details.
+With this option, Standard Peer Reviewed Journals can raise the submission fee and keep a portion of the additional fee for themselves.
+See: Configure an additional submission fee for details.